 Strong local community concerns about water quality problems in Geographe waterways led to an Independent review of the management of waterways in the Geographe Catchment and the development of the Revitalising Geographe Waterways program.
 A comprehensive community engagement program has been developed to ensure the broader community and key stakeholders are kept informed of progress of key initiatives and have the opportunity to input into decisions relating to the future management of Geographe waterways.

 Community and broad stakeholder input has been sought at different stages of the project to identify the key concerns, values and issues related to Geographe Waterways through workshops, surveys and community updates.
-Ongoing input will be sought from the community through established collaboration groups including the Vasse Wonnerup wetlands Collaboration and Toby Inlet Advisory group.
-These groups, comprised of ccommunity members, scientists and waterway managers, have been active in developing management objectives for the Vasse Wonnerup wetlands, Lower Vasse River and Toby Inlet.
+Input is sought from the community through ongoing community updates and consultation, established collaboration groups including the Vasse Wonnerup wetlands Collaboration and Lower Vasse River Advisory Group.
+These groups, comprised of community members, scientists and waterway managers, have been active in developing management objectives for the Vasse Wonnerup wetlands, Lower Vasse River and Toby Inlet.
 The Collaboration workshops have been successful at bringing together a wide range of stakeholders; each bringing significant knowledge and experience that add value to the planning process.